JustinMurtagh29/qPCR-VA/README.md

 	- "install.packages('NameOfPackage')"
 #############################################################################################

-- Execute Install.bat by double clicking and type in the according paths.
-The necessary libraries will be copied to your JRE home directory
+- copy all .dll files from R\bin\x64 and the jri.dll from R\library\rjava\jri\x64 to your java\bin directory

-- Run PlotAndStats.jar
+- Run qPCR-VA.jar

 #############################################################################################